|Dates / Deadlines:|

 You will need to make an appointment at the Chinese consulate in order to submit previously-gathered documents that are required for the visa.
-Pease consult the Visa Guidelines for your country of study.
+Please consult the Visa Guidelines for your country of study.
 OR you can use a visa service, Dickinson suggest Washington Visa and Passport Service.

 If you use the consulate, as opposed to the visa agency service, yes, you will need to make a visa appointment at the Chinese consulate that presides over your home state jurisdiction in order to submit your student visa application.
 If you choose to use the visa agency, you will only need to gather your documents to send them to the agency for processing.
 They will be responsible for making the trip to the consulate on your behalf.

 Yes, you will need to do your own research on visa requirements for citizens of your home country to study in China.
 The CGSE may be able to help you with the required documents.
-Also, you will need to inform Gwen Moore and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.
+Also, you will need to inform International Student Services in the Stern Center that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.

-Yes, there may be visa services that can assist you in obtaining the student visa.
+Yes, CGSE suggests Washington and Visa Passport Service to assist you in obtaining the student visa.
 You will need to research these providers and their fees and timetables.

 Yes, we provide you with visa guidelines, as well as various required documents needed for the visa process.